Ecca Vandal: 2024–present: Looking for People to Unfollow

-On 7 August 2024, Ecca Vandal released the single "Bleed But Never Die", followed later in the year by the more trip-hop styled single "Then There's One".
+On 7 August 2024, Vandal released the single "Bleed But Never Die", followed later in the year by the more trip-hop-styled single "Then There's One".

-On 27 February 2025, Ecca Vandal released the single "Cruising To Self Soothe".
-Through March and April they supported Limp Bizkit on the European leg of their 2025 Loserville tour.
-On 13 November, Vandal released the single "Molly" along with accompanying music video.
+On 27 February 2025, she released the single "Cruising To Self Soothe".
+Through March and April she supported Limp Bizkit on the European leg of their 2025 Loserville tour.
+On 13 November 2025, Vandal released the single "Molly" along with accompanying music video.